 The History team is a dynamic group committed to academic research as well as sharing and developing that research with external partners.
 In REF2021, 75% of our impact had ‘very considerable’ or ‘outstanding’ reach and significance.
-The focus of our research and teaching is largely on modern history, from the end of the eighteenth to the end of the twentieth centuries, in Britain, Europe, North America and the Middle East.
-We are keen to build on work with partnerships in heritage and cultural organisations.
-The History team contribute to interdisciplinary taught Masters programmes in Modern History and Culture, and Nineteenth Century Studies and has a long-standing and successful record of PhD supervision.
+The focus of our research and teaching is largely on modern history, from the end of the end of the seventeenth to the end of the twentieth centuries, in Britain, Europe, North America and the Middle East.
+However, we are also keen to develop research in British Medieval history.
+Building and maintaining partnerships with heritage and other cultural organisations is also priority.
+The History team contributes to an interdisciplinary taught Masters programme in Nineteenth Century Studies and has a long-standing and successful record of PhD supervision.
 GTAs receive subject-specific mentoring/support for their teaching and research supervision/training.
 They enjoy a rich, welcoming research culture and opportunities to attend research seminars, symposia, and conferences on campus.